fstrube/frak/README.md

        --version     Display the current version of frak, also checks for upgrades

      Options
-       env           load the specified environment into the config method        currently only supports rsync
+       label         a short name for the project, used by webhooks env           load the specified environment into the config method        currently only supports rsync
        command       execute a command on the remote server